I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 POTS:

 Wipe the pots out and rinse them with fresh water.
-Leave them to dry in the sun before putting them away.
+Let them dry before putting them away.
 Put newspaper between them if you stack them so they won’t stick together and crack.
-This way, they are clean and ready to go when you get that overwhelming urge to plant in the earliest Spring days.

 LAWN MOWERS etc.